 Easter is often filled with candy and treats, but we think books are the perfect simple gift to give.
 We have always include an Easter book in our baskets and we know if will get lots of use and enjoyment.
 The girls are always excited for a new book!
 Win-win in my books! 😉 And for kids a little bit older, be sure to check out our preschool Easter book list.

 Happy reading and Happy Easter! xo

 Happy spring, Happy Easter!
 This Easter book collection is perfect for kids ages four and up.
 These books offer a mixture of fun, meaningful, and engaging content that is perfect preschool-age children.
 My oldest daughter and I love to read these books together one-on-one.
 We talk about friendship and inclusion while reading the book Cat and Bunny, create a fun story and guess what’s coming next in the book Egg, and look for spring animal babies in the Baby Easter Bunny.

 These books are perfect for adding to your kids’ Easter basket, and we love having a growing collection of Easter books for our bookshelf!
 We hope you enjoy these sweet Easter reads! xo

 While I haven’t really given much thought to which holiday I like next best after Christmas, I’d have to say it is probably Easter.
 I don’t know if its the addicting mini-eggs talking (seriously, what is in those things?!) or the fact that signs of spring are popping up all around, or maybe it’s because baskets are just a spring version of Christmas stockings, am I right?

 Spring is here and we’re getting ready for our next holiday festivities (of course!)
-I love holidays, and having the girls has taken this to a whole new level. #sorrynotsorry.
+I put Easter baskets for the girls together this weekend and they turned out so sweet!
+I love holidays and having the girls has taken this to a whole new level. #sorrynotsorry.
 I’m a sucker for holiday anything.